Symonds Yat

 BMC Comments:

 The extended closure has a nominal expiry date of the of 31/03/25.
 At which point the restriction will have to be reviewed by the Relevant Authority and an extension applied for.
-In this case the Relevant Authority is the Forestry Commission, of whom Forestry England is an executive agency, so it seems likely this would not be denied.
-They've stated they won't prioritise the funding and have no fixed plans to carry out the work required to address the reasons for the closure, so the duration of the closure now appears indefinite at best.
+In this case the Relevant Authority is the Forestry Commission, of whom Forestry England is an executive agency.
+They've indicated they won't prioritise the funding and have no fixed plans to carry out the work required to address the reasons for the closure, so the duration of the closure now appears quite indefinite.

 While the restriction is in place the right of access under CRoW is suspended and climbers choosing to ignore it would therefore be trespassing.